2qx/grpc-bchrpc-browser/README.md

 ## Scripts

-Note, this project was created in node10 and used `protoc` version 3.11.4 using features from es2017.
+Note, this project was created in node10 and used `protoc` version 3.11.4, open to using features from es2017.

 ### Build